fintech-projects2024/indhospital/Readme.md

 # Document Manager
-This Project helps you understand loan amount and help to calculate.
-Created by Niyati Patel B.Sc.
+This Project helps you understand indian hospital system and manage their data digitally and help to calculate.
+Created by Yash Chouhan B.Sc.
 Data Sem 5

 ## Table of Contents